The table shows common and uncommon causes of esophageal strictures.

 This indicates mural involvement and is different than obtuse angles usually produced by extrinsic lesions that are not fixed to the esophagus.

-On the left a patient with a varicoid carcinoma.
+These images are of a patient with a varicoid carcinoma.

 Unchanging appearance of filling defects indicate tumor rather than varices.